New-York-Slice/Face2Pizza/README.md

-# Give Me Space
+# Face to pizza
-Building a web application using React and DialogFlow to provide assistance to DACA recipients and to help raise awareness.
+Building a web application using React and Azure Facial recognition that determines the mood of the user and suggests the pizza they should eat according to their emotions.